andrewhawkes/x-plane-11-alert-sounds/README.md

 ## Installation

 ### Step 1
-Clone this repo or download a zip using the button in the top right.
+Download the sourcecode zip file of the [latest release](https://github.com/andrewhawkes/x-plane-11-alert-sounds/releases) (or clone the repo).

 ### Step 2 (optional)
 Backup your current alert sounds directory in X-Plane `\X-Plane 11\Resources\sounds\alert`.
 You can simply make a copy of the entire `alert` directory.
 I just named it `alert_backup`.

 ### Step 3
-Copy the contents of the `Resources/sounds/alert` directory in this repo and paste it into the corresponding directory in your X-Plane 11 installation.
+Copy the contents of the `Resources/sounds/alert` directory from the zip and paste it into the corresponding directory in your X-Plane 11 installation.
 E.g `\X-Plane 11\Resources\sounds\alert`.
 Replace/overwrite the files which are already present.

 Installation is now complete.